Research - Silver Ring

 Worried that their children are bombarded with words,

-clothes and pictures that "talk dirty," six mothers are
+clothes and pictures that "talk dirty," six mothers

 plotting a revolution against a society seen to be